davidseid/algorithms/concepts/datastructures.md

 40 -> 1,099,511,627,776 -> 1T -> 1TB

 Purpose of this table is to quickly associate integers and bits with approx values and bytes in a machine.

+### Arrays and Strings Ch.
+1

+- ArrayLists are array-like and offer dynamic resizing
+  - typical implementation is that when full, array doubles
+  - in JavaScript, arrays are naturally very flexible
+  - ASCII is 128 chars, and Unicode is a super set of 2^21 chars.
+UTF-32 or UTF-8 allow for byte conversions of unicode characters

+- Finished Problems 1.1 - 1.3

+### Linked Lists Ch.
+2